 In the books, they had a bit more of a discussion on where to go and end up at Lau Pa Sat instead.

 Newton is a pretty popular hawker centre with the tourists, some stalls are open in the afternoon but it truly comes alive at night during dinner.
 I’m a little surprised they decided to shoot at Newton and not at the book’s location of Lau Pa Sat which is also a tourist favourite and in my opinion more photogenic with its octagonal shape and high filigreed roof.
-Apparently Newton is Kevin Kwan’s favourite hawker centre so maybe that might have been why.
-According to this ChannelNewsAsia interview, they nearly ended up at East Coast Lagoon.
+Apparently, Newton Food Centre is author Kevin Kwan’s favourite hawker centre so maybe that might have been why.

-This article from the Michelin Guide Singapore has some pretty interesting facts about the behind the scenes action of this scene and other food related bits in the movie.
+This article from the Michelin Guide Singapore has some pretty interesting facts about the behind the scenes action of this scene and other food-related bits in the movie.
 This entire hawker scene was a closed set and all those people in the background are extras!
-Also, not all the stalls you saw on screen will be there if you visit, some stalls like the satay stands were specially built for the movie as they wanted it to reflect the author’s memories of the place in the 90’s and because Director Jon M Chu liked the outdoor grills he saw in East Coast.
+Also, not all the stalls you saw on screen will be there if you visit, some stalls like the satay stands were specially built for the movie as they wanted it to reflect the author’s memories of the place in the ’90s and because Director Jon M Chu liked the outdoor satay grills that he saw when scouting in East Coast.